Tatale-Sanguli (Ghana parliament constituency)

 Tatale-Sanguli is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Ntebe Ayo William is the member of parliament for the constituency.
 The Tatale-Sanguli constituency is located in the Zabzugu/Tatale District of the Northern Region of Ghana.

 Boundaries

 The seat is located entirely within the Zabzugu/Tatale District of the Northern Region of Ghana.